bryanwweber/orbital-mechanics-notes/the-orbit-equation/elliptical-orbits.md

 a = \frac{h^2}{\mu} \frac{1}{1 - e^2}
 :::

 where $a$ is the **semi-major axis** of the ellipse.
-We can then write the orbit equation, Eq. {eq}`eq:scalar-orbit-equation` in terms of the semi-major axis:
+We can then write the orbit equation, @eq:scalar-orbit-equation in terms of the semi-major axis:

 :::{math}
 :label: eq:ellipse-orbit-equation-semi-major-axis
 r = a\frac{1 - e^2}{1 + e\cos\nu}
 :::

-From the definition of the parameter of the orbit in Eq. {eq}`eq:semi-latus-rectum`, we can see that:
+From the definition of the parameter of the orbit in @eq:semi-latus-rectum, we can see that:

 :::{math}
 :label: eq:ellipse-parameter-of-orbit